Sign in →

 Collect

-• Refrigerated for up to 3 days (2-8C)
+• up to 3 days refrigerated at approximately 4C

 Collection Device

-UTM Viral transport medium with nasopharyngeal swab
+UTM Viral transport medium with nasopharyngeal swab.
+Acceptable media include BD and Copan.

 Specimen Volume